Generic selectors

 The Buda Castle is about a 15-minute walk from Fisherman’s Bastion.
 It is a UNESCO World Heritage site and is home to the Hungarian National Gallery, the Castle Museum, and National Széchenyi Library.

 Wander through Buda Castle and its garden.
 It’s free to wander around the courtyards and gardens but you’ll need a ticket to go inside (only parts of it are open to the public).
 You’ll find good photo opportunities within the castle grounds.
-You can join a Buda Castle evening walking tour to learn more about the complicated history and hidden secrets.
+Take this walking tour through Buda Castle to learn more about the complicated history and hidden secrets.
+The ticket also includes entry to St. Stephen’s Hall.
+If you are looking for something a little different, you can explore the labyrinth cave system under the Buda Castle District on this Buda Castle Cave Tour.

 Make your way up to the castle, either by the funicular or take a bus to the top.
 If you are coming to the Buda side from the Pest side, I’d recommend taking the funicular or a bus up the steep hill to the castle level.
 Make your way down via the numerous pathways and roads descending the hill.
 There are numerous viewpoints that are worth stopping at for incredible views of Budapest.